Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 Support Healthy Vitamin D Levels

-Given the research connecting vitamin D status to RLS, having your levels tested and optimizing them through safe sun exposure, diet, or supplementation (as recommended by your healthcare provider) may be worth considering.
+Given the research connecting vitamin D status to RLS, opens in a new tab, having your levels tested and optimizing them through safe sun exposure, diet, or supplementation (as recommended by your healthcare provider) may be worth considering.

 Consider Gut Health Testing

-If you experience digestive symptoms alongside RLS, discussing SIBO testing with a knowledgeable practitioner may provide valuable information.
+If you experience digestive symptoms alongside RLS, discussing SIBO testing, opens in a new tab with a knowledgeable practitioner may provide valuable information.
 Addressing gut imbalances could be one piece of a comprehensive approach.

 Focus on Anti-Inflammatory Nutrition